sourcegraph/sourcegraph-public-snapshot/dev/sg/README.md

 ## Principles

 * `sg` should be fun to use.
+* If you think "it would be cool if `sg` could do X": add it!
+Let's go :)
 * `sg` should make Sourcegraph developers productive and happy.
 * `sg` is not and should not be a build system.
 * `sg` is not and should not be a container orchestrator.